matthew-brett/docosx/legacy_package_redux.rst

 Requirements check
 ------------------

-Distribution packages implement their requirement checks with javascript code embedded in an XML file called ``distribution.dist``.
-This file can contain javascript code for checking whether the system is suitable for the install (the *Installation Check script*) and code for checking whether a volume is suitable for install (the *Volume Check script*).
+Distribution packages implement their requirement checks with Javascript code embedded in an XML file called ``distribution.dist``.
+This file can contain Javascript code for checking whether the system is suitable for the install (the *Installation Check script*) and code for checking whether a volume is suitable for install (the *Volume Check script*).
 The requirements check process is therefore:

-* Run Installation Check javascript.
+* Run Installation Check Javascript.
-* Run Volume Check javascript on every volume.
+* Run Volume Check Javascript on every volume.

 Pre-post operations
 -------------------